 I seldom feel like a pioneer, but in one way I am.

-I've been using voice recognition software for more than 15 years now.
+I've been using voice recognition software for close to 20 years now!

 I've used it to write articles, chapters of books, hundreds of e-mails, and of course, major chunks of white papers.

 Over the years, I've seen voice recognition (VR) software get better and better both for Windows and the Mac.
 Today it's superb on both.